trailofbits/algo/docs/troubleshooting.md

 ### The region you want is not available

+Algo downloads the regions from the supported cloud providers (other than Microsoft Azure) listed in the first menu using APIs.
+If the region you want isn't available, the cloud provider has probably taken it offline for some reason.
+You should investigate further with your cloud provider.

-You want to install Algo to a specific region in a cloud provider, but that region is not available in the list given by the installer.
-In that case, you should [file an issue](https://github.com/trailofbits/algo/issues/new).
-Cloud providers add new regions on a regular basis and we don't always keep up.
-File an issue and give us information about what region is missing and we'll add it.
+If there's a specific region you want to install to in Microsoft Azure that isn't available, you should [file an issue](https://github.com/trailofbits/algo/issues/new), give us information about what region is missing, and we'll add it.

 ### AWS: SSH permission denied with an ECDSA key